Egwa Tawa Dee COVID-19 Updates

-In addition to regular camping nights, some “virtual camping” events conducted between March 1, 2020 and September 1, 2020, will qualify as short-term camping, if they meet all of the following requirements:
+In addition to regular camping nights, some “virtual camping” events conducted after March 1, 2020, will qualify as short-term camping, if they meet all of the following requirements:

 All virtual camping nights should be a direct result of COVID-19 pandemic restrictions and be part of a BSA unit-organized unit camping event (i.e., multiple members of the unit are involved and camping simultaneously at remote locations).